The Perfect Gift For Fathers!

 Fort building and tree climbing are replaced with jobs and responsibilities.
-We loose interest in play and using our imagination.
+We lose interest in play and using our imagination.
 We find it difficult to live in the present moment as we let the worry and planning consume our mind.
-But what if I were to tell you that inside each of us is an inner-child just waiting to come out and play.
+But what if I were to tell you that inside each of us is an inner-child just waiting to come out and play?

 Albert Einstein once said, “Imagination is more important than knowledge.
 Knowledge is limited.
 Imagination encircles the world.”

 They live in the moment, create, explore, and pretend.
 They see their world with wonderment and excitement.
 Why is it that we don’t take the time to do the same?